It is important that your tattoo is not exposed to SUN, CHLORINE or WILDWATER until your tattoo is completely healed (preferably longer).

 Subsequent & Continued Care

 Just as you look after your body and your skin, you also need to take good care of your tattoo.
 Among other things, it also involves the use of SUNSCREEN.
 The rays of the sun are harmful to the skin and they make the colors of your tattoo fade over time.
-We recommend SPF 30 to protect your tattoo (and the rest of your body) from the sun.
+We recommend a minimum of SPF 30 to protect your tattoo (and the rest of your body) from the sun.